 Want more vegan cake recipes?
 Try these:

-My Victoria sponge may not be made the “traditional” way but there are absolutely no flax seeds involved and the sponges hold together really well.
+This vegan sandwich cake may not be made the “traditional” way but there are absolutely no flax seeds involved and the sponge cakes hold together really well.
 And bonus, they don’t taste like cardboard!
 Hurrah!

 This method is much easier if you’re a beginner and it also results in a much tastier cake.
 If you’re used to using pre-made cake mixes, I promise this will be just as easy.

 A dairy-free filling alternative

 Traditionally, this type of sponge cake is filled with strawberry or raspberry jam and whipped cream.
-Obviously whipped cream contains dairy so I needed to use a vegan alternative.
+Obviously, whipped cream contains dairy so I needed to use a vegan alternative.

 I tried using my whipped coconut cream but the coconut taste was a bit too strong for this particular recipe.
 It overpowered the taste of the sponge cake and the jam.